COVID-19 Alert: FAQ’s and information from BayCare Clinic.

 BayCare respects your privacy interests and operates its Internet sites by these principles.
 We have taken reasonable steps to protect the integrity and confidentiality of personally identifiable information you may provide.

-BayCare uses automated appointment reminders to contact patients to remind them about upcoming appointments, and a text messaging service to conduct confidential surveys about how we are doing in meeting your needs as a patient.
-BayCare will use the number you provide for these purposes, and providing this number to BayCare is understood by you and BayCare to indicate your consent for BayCare to use the number for this purpose.
+BayCare uses automated technologies including: calls to landlines, cellular phones, text messages, and emails, to contact patients to provide healthcare messages, remind them of upcoming appointments and to conduct confidential surveys about how we are doing in meeting your patient needs.
+Providing this number or email to BayCare is understood by you and BayCare to indicate your consent for BayCare to use it for these purposes.

 In addition, our Web server collects and saves the default information customarily logged by World Wide Web server software.
 Our logs contain the following information for each request: date, time, originating IP address and domain name, object requested, and completion status of the request.
 We use these logs to help improve our service by evaluating the level of demand for our site and detecting any errors on the site that might occur.
 These logs may be kept for an indefinite length of time and used at any time and in any way necessary to prevent security breaches and protect the integrity of the data on our servers.